-- Though all acrylic paints don’t smell and seem absolutely harmless, some of them contain toxins.
+- Though all acrylic paints don’t smell and seem harmless, some contain toxins.

 - We don’t know how long works painted with аcrylics can be stored.

-Watercolor is sold in every stationary store and looks like something of school equipment.
-Take it, an ordinary album paper, a glass of water from the tap and paint – what could be easier?
+Watercolor is sold in every stationary store and looks similar to school equipment.
+Take it, an ordinary album of paper, a glass of water from the tap and paint – what could be easier?

 It’s not that simple.
 If you are going to create a piece of art, you’d better acquire professional watercolor paints.
 They differ significantly from school ones.

-Artist quality watercolor has the wider range of colors thank greater diversity of pigments, but it is less bright.
+Artist-quality watercolor has a broader range of colors thanks to a greater diversity of pigments, but it is less bright.

 You’ll take some time to appreсiate the main advantage of watercolor – its breathtaking transparency.
-Feast your eyes on classic Japanese and Chinese painting to understand what I mean.
-Look at works by American artists of our time Frank Webb or Irving Shapiro.
+Feast your eyes on classic Japanese and Chinese paintings to understand what I mean.
+Look at works by American artists of our time, Frank Webb or Irving Shapiro.

-- Layered effect of watercolor paintings is admiring.
+- The layered effect of watercolor paintings is admiring.

 - It’s easy to mix colors.

-- Even professional paints of the type are significantly cheaper than oil.
+- Even professional paints of this type are significantly cheaper than oil.

-- Paper is a short-lived material, required a delicate touch.
-More durable canvas is not well suited to watercolor.
+- Paper is a short-lived material that requires a delicate touch.
+More durable canvases are not well suited to watercolor.